Click on the image above to view a comprehensive pamphlet about TIP

 - The required TIP supplemental statement

-The TIP portion of the application requests whether an applicant is:
+The TIP portion of the Application for Admission requests whether an applicant is:

 - A first-generation college graduate;